 Hours: Monday - Saturday 10am - 5pm; Sunday Noon - 5pm

 The Children's Museum of Denver

-The Museum provides rich play experiences and a dynamic learning environment for children to discover, explore and enjoy.
-We offer innovative and interactive Playscapes (hands-on exhibits), engaging daily programming and exciting year-round special events.
+The Museum provides hands-on and 3D experiences paired with a dynamic learning environment for all youth to discover what Colorado has to offer for example, kid friendly interactive Playscapes , engaging daily programming and exciting year-round special events.

 Hours: Monday - Friday 9am-4pm (Wednesday open 7:30am); Saturday & Sunday 10am-5pm

 Elitch Gardens Theme & Water Park

 For more than 120 years, Elitch Gardens Theme and Water Park is a must-see destination for all locals, visitors and families, creating memories worth repeating.
 Operating on 63 acres, it is America’s only downtown area theme and water park.
 The park is open May through October with 53 rides and live entertainment!